Schecter Guitar Research: Diamond Series

-The Diamond Series was first introduced in 1998, and consists of all the non-custom, mass-produced Schecter models.
-The Diamond Series is further divided into groups of guitars, which share common design characteristics.
-Schecter has stated that it will not customize any Diamond Series guitar, thus any Diamond Series guitar is sold "as is".

-Although there are a large variety of models available in the Diamond range, many are 'mixed and matched' parts from different Schecter guitars.
-For example, all "Omen", "C", "Hellraiser" and "Damien" basses have the same body shape, although some have set necks rather than bolt on necks, different finish colors, and different woods.
-However, Schecter produces many different guitars from a smaller number of core parts.
-This mix and match culture has the benefit of allowing guitarists to find a Schecter to fit their exact requirements.
+The Diamond Series, introduced in 1998, consists of all the non-custom, mass-produced Schecter models, and is further divided into groups of guitars that share common design characteristics.
+Although there are a large variety of models available in the Diamond range, many have parts from different Schecter guitar lines.
+For example, all Omen, C, Hellraiser and Damien basses have the same body shape, although they have different finish colors and different woods and some have set rather than bolt-on necks.
+The many different Diamond Series guitars made from a smaller number of core parts allow guitarists to find a Schecter to fit their requirements, although Schecter will not customize any Diamond guitar.

-Some of the best known guitars made by Schecter are the 'C Series' in various configurations such as the "Hellraiser" and "Blackjack" models, and the S Series, which included the S-1 Elite (double cut) guitars and the S-1 (a less fancy version of the S-1 Elite).
-The 'Elite' versions of Schecter's mass-produced instruments often include an arched top, abalone binding, a bound fretboard and a bound headstock with a finish matched to the body.
-Despite the decorative features, these instruments remained affordable and of reasonable quality.
-Pickups on many mass-produced Schecter models are almost always 'Duncan Designed' humbuckers (double coil pickups based on Seymour Duncan's pickup specifications), usually with a 'push-pull' coil splitter control that splits the full humbucker pickup sound into the sharper tone of a single coil pickup.
+Some of the best-known guitars made by Schecter are the 'C Series' in various models, such as the Hellraiser and Blackjack, and the S Series, which include the S-1 Elite (double cut) and the less fancy S-1.
+The Elite versions of Schecter's mass-produced instruments often include an arched top, abalone binding, a bound fretboard, and a bound headstock with a finish matched to the body.
+Pickups on mass-produced Schecter models are almost always "Duncan-Designed" humbuckers, which are based on Seymour Duncan's specifications, usually with a 'push-pull' control that splits the full humbucker pickup sound into the sharper tone of a single coil pickup.

 Schecter targeted specific market segments with occasional limited runs of its mass-produced guitar models in novelty finishes.
-The 'Aviation Series', which appeared around 2006 and ran for about a year, equipped certain mass-produced model bodies (the PT, Tempest, S-1, etc.) with World War II US (and British) aircraft colors and markings, and special pickup covers that look like cooling louvers.
+The 'Aviation Series', which appeared around 2006 and ran for about a year, equipped certain mass-produced model bodies (the PT, Tempest, S-1, etc.) with World War II U.S. (and British) aircraft colors and markings, and special pickup covers that look like cooling louvers.

 Schecter also makes seven-string models, eight-string models and recently, nine-string models.
 Schecter's 'Diamond series' guitars use components such as TonePros locking bridge products on non-tremolo models and original Floyd Rose double locking tremolos on many of the six and seven string models.
 Many models also feature USA EMG or Seymour Duncan pick-ups and Grover tuners.